aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started.rst

             bash .peekingduck/training/scripts/install_tensorflow_macos.sh

 Setting up Weights & Biases
 ---------------------------

-We recommend using the cloud host from Weights and Biases as it’s easier to get started.
-You may refer to the official guide for setting up an account.
+We recommend using the cloud host from Weights and Biases as it's easier to get started.
+You may refer to the `official guide <https://docs.wandb.ai/quickstart>`_ for setting up an account.

 In a nutshell, follow the 3 steps below:
-Sign up for a free account at https://wandb.ai/site and then login to your wandb account.
-(if not yet installed via requirements.txt) Install the wandb library on your machine in a Python 3 environment using pip.
-Login to the wandb library on your machine.
-You will find your API key here: https://wandb.ai/authorize.

-In a nutshell, follow the 3 steps below:

 1. `Sign up <https://wandb.ai/site>`_ for a free account and then login to your wandb account.
 2. (If not yet installed via requirements.txt) Pip install the wandb library on your machine in a Python 3 environment.
-4. Login to the wandb library on your machine.
-You will find your API key `here <https://wandb.ai/authorize>`_ We recommend using the cloud host from Weights and Biases as it's easier to get started.
-You may refer to the `official guide <https://docs.wandb.ai/quickstart>`_ for setting up an account.
+3. Login to the wandb library on your machine.
+You will find your API key `here <https://wandb.ai/authorize>`_

 ========
 Test Run